 - Thjonusta, Thraelkun, flotti (Service, Servitude, Escape) by Aatami Kuortti

-In 2017, on the 100th anniversary of the Bolshevik Revolution, AB will publish a two-volume history of the origins of the Icelandic communist movement by historian Snorri G. Bergsson, and republish books on communism by Victor Kravchenko, Otto Larsen and others.
+In 2021, AB will publish a two-volume history of the origins of the Icelandic communist movement by historian Snorri G. Bergsson.
 AB is also going to republish libertarian and free-market works, both online and on paper, such as Mystery of Capital by Hernando de Soto, Economics in One Lesson by Henry Hazlitt, The Law by Fréderic Bastiat and Vices Are Not Crimes by Lysander Spooner.
-Also forthcoming are translations of books by Johan Norberg, Niall Ferguson and Richard Pipes.
+Also forthcoming are translations of books by Niall Ferguson and Richard Pipes.